andr-ew/ndls/README.md

 ## notes

-arc assignable to any of the "track focus" parameters
+arc assignable to any of the track view parameters

 scope
 - zone/track setting for every track parameter